 After the scariest bus ride of my life we arrived to Rurrenabaque early morning and Guillermo, our shaman, a dark Chilean man in his thirties with a coarse beard, met us at the bus station.
 Greeting me with a broad smile and friendly way I quickly had a good feeling about him.
 I rode on the back of his motorbike into town through the dusty streets surrounded by greenery, no building with more than a second storey.
 The scene was offset by mountains surrounding the town and covered in lush greenery, the air sticky and thick with moisture.
 This was another side of Bolivia.
 With all my belongings on my back, my tent and sleeping bag grasped in one hand, the other on to some part of the motorbike, the air rushed over my face, and through squinted eyes I admired my new surroundings; I felt free and alive.
 I was ready.

-After a few minutes on a track through the jungle we pulled up.
+After a few minutes on a jungle track we pulled up.
 We made our way through a lightly forested area on a dirt path downwards from the main track.
-As we reached the bottom we came out to an opening; a clear area with a few tall trees dotted about rising up towards the sky and a few crude man-made shelters spread over a wide area.
-Amongst various flora there were small banana trees and yucca plants.
-The call of exotic birds intermittently penetrated the air.
+As we reached the bottom we came out to an opening; a clear area with a few tall trees dotted about and a few crude man-made shelters spread over a wide area.
+Amongst various flora there were small banana trees and yucca plants and the call of exotic birds intermittently penetrated the air.
 In a strange way I felt at home.